Protein Design with Agent Rosetta: A Case Study for Specialized Scientific Agents: Results

 \subsection{Stabilizing Backbone Conformations}

-In order to compare with ML baselines, we evaluate Agent Rosetta on the task of designing sequences to stabilize protein conformations, using canonical amino acids only.
+In order to compare with ML baselines, we evaluated Agent Rosetta on the task of designing sequences to stabilize protein conformations, using canonical amino acids only.
 The initial state of the trajectory is a poly-glycine backbone in a target conformation, and the task brief instructs the agent to change the side chains so that the molecule is energetically stable and it adopts the same fold as the target (the design brief is included in \cref{supp:fixed_backbone_sequence_design_prompt}).
 As target conformations, we chose 8 PDB structures---both natural and synthetic---of length between 74 and 125 residues. \cref{supp:fixed_backbone_sequence_design_pdbs} includes the selection criteria, preprocessing steps, and images of the backbones.
-We run the agent for a total of 30 LLM queries, and we configure the environment such that each refinement step generates an ensemble of 128 candidate designs.
-We select the Pareto front of the ensembles according to the RMSD between the predicted fold (calculated via ESMFold \cite{lin2022language}) and the target conformation, the ESMFold pLDDT, and total Rosetta \texttt{ref2015} energy \cite{alford2017rosetta}.
-We chose these proxies for the quality of the designs because their low computational cost allows us to compute them after each step of the design process.
+We ran the agent for a total of 30 LLM queries, and we configured the environment such that each refinement step generated an ensemble of 128 candidate designs.
+We selected the Pareto front of the ensembles according to the RMSD between the predicted fold (calculated via ESMFold \cite{lin2023evolutionary}) and the target conformation, the ESMFold pLDDT, and total Rosetta \texttt{ref2015} energy \cite{alford2017rosetta}.
+We chose these proxies for the quality of the designs because their low computational cost allows to compute them after each step of the design process.
 A low RMSD means that the predicted fold aligns with the target conformation, a high pLDDT conveys good confidence of ESMFold in its prediction, and low Rosetta energy suggests stability in the target conformation.
-The selected candidates are then used as the initial states of the next step of the agent.
+The Pareto candidates were used as initial states for the successive design step.

-\paragraph{Comparison methods.} We compare the designs generated by Agent Rosetta with ProteinMPNN \cite{dauparas2022robust}, two expert-devised Rosetta protocols, and a na\"ive baseline.
-ProteinMPNN is a generative model that was trained on known protein sequences and structures to approximate the conditional distribution of amino acid sequences given an input target conformation.
+\paragraph{Comparison methods.} We compared the designs generated with Agent Rosetta to two ML models, two human written Rosetta protocols, and two scripted policies.

+For comparison with ML models, we used ProteinMPNN \cite{dauparas2022robust} and BoltzGen \cite{stark2025boltzgen}---generative models trained on known protein sequences and structures to approximate the conditional distribution of amino acid sequences given an input target conformation.